How to Apply

 Standard applicants for first year courses will be awarded points by applying the normal CAO points scale to the results obtained in the Leaving Certificate Examination.
 Applicants are reminded that the points level varies each year according to supply and demand for places.
 The SIX best results in one sitting of the Leaving Certificate Examination will be used for points calculation.
 Calculation of points is independent of minimum entry requirements.

 Bonus Points for Higher Level Mathematics

-The scheme is to be introduced for a four year pilot period commencing Leaving Certificate 2012 and for review in 2014.
-A bonus of 25 points will be allocated to students who achieve a grade D3 or above in higher level (HL) mathematics.
+A bonus of 25 points will be allocated to students who achieve a grade 7 or above in higher level (HL) mathematics.
 This means that the maximum cumulative LC points total will increase from 600 to 625 (existing maximum points plus bonus points).
 For further information please click here

 Minimum Entry Requirements

 The following is a general guide – requirements for particular courses may vary.

 - For most Honours Degrees on the CAO Level 8 List:

 (but please click on link below)

 Leaving Certificate with two H5 and four O6/H7 grades including Mathematics, and either English or Irish.